 Surrounded by Sonoran Desert, Four Seasons is steps away from nature.
 The resort holds daily guided nature walks and Zen hikes up the moderate Pinnacle Peak Trail.
 You’ll feel refreshed as you sit on your private terrace overlooking the lush grounds, boulders and mountain peaks in the distance.

 Stunning panoramic views of Black Mountain are one of the first things you see when arriving at CIVANA.
 A wellness resort in the small town of Cave Creek just north of Scottsdale, CIVANA is surrounded by wide-open desert landscape.
 You’ll embark on daily nature walks and different fitness classes held inside and out.

-Float down the Lower Salt River in a kayak with Arizona Outback Adventures, taking in the breathtaking views of four mountain ranges.
+Float down the Lower Salt River in a kayak with REI Co-op Experiences, taking in the breathtaking views of four mountain ranges.
 While kayaking, you might even encounter wildlife in their natural habitat, including wild horses, bald eagles and bobcats.